Jerusalem artichoke, Helianthus tuberosus hero image

 Magical effects and edibility

-I can’t tell you much about Jerusalem artichoke’s magical effects, because not much is historically known about that type of use of this plant.
-Of course, you can always employ this plant in line with its medicinal effect.
+I cannot tell you much about Jerusalem artichoke’s magical folklore because we simply do not know a lot about the historical use of this plant in that respect.
+Of course, you can always use it in line with its medicinal properties.
 I can also imagine that this is a plant that you would use in earthy magic.
-I’m talking about magic to ground, to stand firmly in your own shoes and to counteract emotional turmoil.
-In terms of edibility, I can certainly recommend this plant.
-I eat the tubers regularly and prepared in different ways myself.
+I am talking about magic to ground, to firmly fill your own shoes and to counter emotional turmoil.

 Botanical description Jerusalem artichoke, Helianthus tuberosus